johnwarden/mecsim/README.md

 So what do we do?
 It doesn't seem acceptable that one person can impose their will on others by lying.
 Nevertheless, budgets must be allocated!
 So let's get realistic.
 What if *everybody lies*?
 Or at least we don't even pretend that people's proposed budget is their *preferred* budget.
 Rather we recognize it as a kind of game, where people make a proposal they think will produce the best results for themselves, given the current set of proposals and the mechanism for aggregating them.
 And then other people respond, trying to maximize their results given what everyone else is doing.
 Maybe things balance out?

 Here is the point where we move from theory to experiment.
-The results of these simulations show that, yes, things kind of do balance out.
+These simulations show that, yes, things kind of do balance out.

 ## Goals of the Simulation